 Texas A&M University is not only known for its high teaching standards and rich tutoring heritage, but also for the advanced equipped laboratories that enable student to understand and sense the real engineering aspects of Electrical and Computer Engineering.

-At this time, there are eight laboratories in the Electrical and Computer Engineering Program where computers play an important role in data acquisition and control, or, as simulation engines for experiments.
+At this time, there are five laboratories in the Electrical and Computer Engineering Program where computers play an important role in data acquisition and control, or as simulation engines for experiments.
 Also, the Central Electric Shop is available for senior student to design and develop their senior projects.